Frankentext: Stitching random text fragments into long-form narratives

 \subsection{\texttt{Frankentexts} tend to have more AI text towards the end}

 We divide the text into four main sections and evaluate both the aggregated copy and Pangram detection rates across all tested models.
 As illustrated in \autoref{fig:sectional}, copy rates decline by nearly 10\% in the later sections (3 and 4) as the generated text becomes longer.
 This drop is accompanied by a corresponding increase in Pangram detection rates.
 We attribute this rise in detectability toward the end of the generation to a decline in instruction-following ability as the generations get longer.

-We further confirm this phenomenon by increasing the output length, from 500 to 5K. \autoref{fig:longer} shows that as the generation gets longer, the copy rate gets steadily lower.
+We further confirm this phenomenon by increasing the output length from 500 to 5K. \autoref{fig:longer} shows that as the generation gets longer, the copy rate gets steadily lower.
 However, the trend in detection rate does not apply to Pangram detection rate, where the rate peaks at section 3 rather than the last section.